FossCrunch/Pro/_posts/Technology/2018-05-03-Facebook Announces Dating Feature For 2.2 Billion Users.md

 Facebook will use a <strong>unique algorithm</strong> to match you with potential dates, based on “dating preferences, things in common, and mutual friends.”
 You will also be able to find romantic interests via shared Groups and Events.
 <br>

-Lets wait and see the impact of Facebook's dating feature over the days to come.
+Lets wait and see the impact of Facebook's dating feature over the forthcoming days.
 <br>